As an Amazon Associate I earn from qualifying purchases.

 - Gardening is a Great STEM Learning Activity

 Planting things and watching them grow, is a great science lesson in and of itself.
 Check out my Garden Harvest Tally Spreadsheet and have the family participate in harvesting, weighing and tracking how much food you can grow!
 A great STEM activity that help teaches science, math and planning!
-Check out these other fun garden science activities!

 - It’s a Family Activity